brontolinux/cfengine-systemd/README.md

 ## Features

-Provides service files for the three CFEngine daemons (in the community edition): cf-serverd, cf-execd and cf-monitord.
-It also provides a special "target" that requests, but **doesn't require**, the three services to start, so that it's still possible to disable one or more daemons without causing the target to fail.
+This distribution provides service files for the three CFEngine daemons (in the community edition): cf-serverd, cf-execd and cf-monitord. `Restart=always` is set for the three daemons, so that if any of them dies for any reason, systemd will start a new instance nearly immediately.

-`Restart=always` is also set for the three daemons, so that if any of them dies, for any reason, systemd will start a new instance nearly immediately.
+This distribution also provides a special "target", `cfengine3.target` that is designed to replace the service `cfengine3.service` automatically created by systemd from the init.d file.
+The target file requests (but **doesn't require!**) the three daemon services to start, so that it's still possible to disable one or more daemons without causing the target to fail.
+It also provides means to stop all the services at once by issuing `systemctl stop cfengine3.target`, the same way you would stop all services using the init script.

 ## Installation